srinivasvukkalkar/Advanced_Lane_Lines/writeup_template.md

 ![alt text][image7]

+---

-#### 2.Apply a distortion correction to raw images.
+#### 2. Apply a distortion correction to raw images.
+Use color transforms, gradients, etc., to create a thresholded binary image.
+Apply a perspective transform to rectify binary image ("birds-eye view").

-The images below show the original and undistorted image
+The images below show the original and undistorted image.
-![alt text][image6]![alt text][image2]

-#### 3. Use color transforms, gradients, etc., to create a thresholded binary image.

 Used a combination of color and gradient thresholds to generate a binary image.
-Here's an example of my output for this step.

-![alt text][image1]

-#### 4. Apply a perspective transform to rectify binary image ("birds-eye view").

 The code for my perspective transform includes a function called 'corners_unwarped', in the sixth code cells from the top.
 The corners_unwarped() function takes as inputs an image (img), as well as source (src) and destination (dst) points.
 I chose to hardcode the source and destination points in the following manner

 src = np.float32([[600, 450], [720, 450], [1180, 720], [280, 720]])
 dst = np.float32([[200, 0], [1000, 0], [1180, 720], [200, 720]])